 As schools in St. Christopher’s Trust, we are committed to building flourishing communities.
 To ensure that our curriculum meets the needs of our community, our staff body collaborated to design five anchors, on which we base our curriculum.
-These anchors take into account, the curriculum that we want to offer our children, gaps for pupils in our locality, and our vision for an inclusive, inspiring curriculum.
-We use the anchors across every stage of our planning.
-This ensures that we provide our children with a range of targeted opportunities for growth and development, that enables them to succeed at every stage of their education.
+These anchors take into account the curriculum that we want to offer our children, gaps for pupils in our locality, and our vision for an inclusive, inspiring curriculum.

 In addition to providing an exciting curriculum for our children, we place a high value on the core subjects and weave our work in reading, writing and maths, across our teaching.
 We ensure that children become effective communicators and are confident with numbers.

-Our Intent for Individual Subjects is available at the bottom of this page.
 We use a number of schemes of learning to enable us to deliver the National Curriculum in ways that will achieve our curriculum aims.
 Our foundation curriculum is based around a Geography or History topic each term with links being made to other foundation subjects where appropriate.
 Subjects are taught discretely, following our curriculum progressions.
 Teachers will take advantage of opportunities to explore particular current topics of local, national or global interest where this is appropriate.
-Whilst most subjects are taught each week, for some subjects such as Art and DT, we recognise the value of giving children a block of time to produce a final outcome.
-In this instance, a topic may be blocked to be taught over consecutive days, or for skills to be taught throughout the term with a longer end of unit session to produce high quality creative outcomes.
+Whilst most subjects are taught each week, for some subjects, such as Art and DT, we recognise the value of giving children a block of time to produce a final outcome.

 We are inclusive schools and value the many opportunities for learning that working with a diverse range of pupils brings.
 We aim to provide high quality teaching that is differentiated to meet the needs of the majority of pupils.
 Some of our pupils will require provision that is additional to, or different from, our core offer.
 Provision for our children with SEND is outlined in our SEN Information Report and Policy.